nicolesmithdev/mixology/README.md

 # Mixology

 Mixology is a Vue successor to my React app [Eat The Rainbow](https://github.com/nicolesmithdev/eat-the-rainbow).
+It is bootstrapped with Vue CLI.
 This app houses my own tried and true cocktail recipes, allowing me to filter by ingredients I have on hand to see which drinks I can craft.

 ## How to Use

-This project was bootstrapped with Vue CLI.
-It is deployed to GitHub pages and can be found here: https://nicolesmithdev.github.io/mixology/

--   Root directory
+Root directory

 -   `npm install`
 -   `npm run serve`

+### How to Deploy to GitHub Pages

+This app is deployed to GitHub pages and can be found here: https://nicolesmithdev.github.io/mixology/

+1. `git checkout --orphan gh-pages`
+2. `npm run build`
+3. `git --work-tree dist add --all`
+4. `git --work-tree dist commit -m "Deploy"`
+5. `git push origin HEAD:gh-pages --force`
+6. `rm -r dist`
+7. `git checkout -f main`
+8. `git branch -D gh-pages`

 ## Changelog